Planning YYC Hot Chocolate Fest With Kids: A Family Guide

 Hot Chocolate Fest can be busy, especially on weekends.

-• Go earlier in the day if possible
+• Visit earlier in the day if possible.

 You might also enjoy: